TiagoMAntunes/KAREN/README.md

 # KAREN: Unifying Hatespeech Detection and Benchmarking

 This project started as a course project for the 2021 Natural Language Processing course at Tsinghua University and is still a work in progress.
+Our final project report is available in [report.pdf](report.pdf)
 Contributions are accepted for further work.

 ## Introduction